-As part of our content series focused on well-being, Erica Merrill, Director of Business Development at Air Partner, weighs in on the health risks commonly associated with business travel and provides valuable insights about private aviation as a solution for corporate travel managers and companies to alleviate the concerns and stressors of their frequent travelers who fly for business.
+As part of our content series focused on well-being, Erica Merrill, Director of Business Development at Air Partner, weighs in on the health risks commonly associated with business travel and provides valuable insights about private aviation as a solution for corporate travel managers and companies to alleviate the concerns and stressors of their frequent travellers who fly for business.

 Business travel as a health risk?